astronomy-commons/lsdb/docs/getting-started.rst

 Loading a Catalog
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Let's start by loading a HiPSCat formatted Catalog into LSDB.
-Use the ``lsdb.read_hispscat`` function to lazy
+Use the :func:`lsdb.read_hipscat` function to
-load a catalog object.
+lazy load a catalog object.
+We'll pass in the URL to load the Zwicky Transient Facility Data Release 14
+Catalog, and specify which columns we want to use from it.

 .. code-block:: python